How Much Could You Cut From Your Budget In A Financial Crisis?

 financial crisis

-What would you do if you experienced a financial crisis?
-A sudden job loss, or a medical emergency could leave a family without it’s usual income.
-Even if a healthy severance package was given, or a large emergency fund existed, you wouldn’t want to keep on living as if nothing happened.
+You would think high interest rates and recent years of higher inflation would devastate people’s finances, but the data keeps telling us that the economy is still humming along nicely.
+Still, have you thought of what you would do if you experienced a financial crisis recently?
+A sudden job loss or a medical emergency could leave a family without it’s usual income.
+Even if a healthy severance package was given or a large emergency fund existed, you wouldn’t want to keep on living as if nothing happened.
 You’d still want to cut your expenses as much as possible if a financial crisis occurred.
 You’d want to conserve the funds you had until a normal flow of income returned.

 How much could you quickly cut from your monthly budget if you experienced a financial crisis?